kinvolk/cloud-native-bpf-workshop/00-Getting_Started/ubuntu.md

 sudo mv kubectl /usr/local/bin/
 ```

-For convenience, you can run the `ubuntu.sh` script in this directory which contains these
+For convenience, you can run the `ubuntu-deps.sh` script in this directory
-commands.
+which contains these commands.